siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 c = \frac{1}{\sqrt{\varepsilon_0 \mu_0}}.
 $$

-A dielectric does not work by letting light pass through inert matter.
-The incident field drives an existing electromagnetic organization in the medium, and that response emits a secondary electromagnetic field.
-The macroscopic summary of that response is a change in the constitutive coefficients.
-Linearity does not forbid this.
-It means only that a probe field propagates linearly through coefficients set by a background.

-The same idea is used here.
+A dielectric analogy is useful only if read carefully.
+The probe and the massive mode are not two substances, one moving through the other.
+They are two organized motions of the same electromagnetic substrate.
+Their superposition is already the interaction.
+No second medium is inserted, and no extra field has to be imagined over and above the total field.

 Mass is self-confined energy.
-A massive body is therefore a concentrated background organization of electromagnetic energy flow.
-A passing field perturbs that background, and the background response contributes a secondary electromagnetic field.
-In chapter 7, $\mathbf{E}$ and
-$\mathbf{B}$ were identified as complementary aspects of one organized flow.
+A massive body is therefore a bounded organized electromagnetic closure.
+A passing field and that closure reorganize one another as one common field.
+In chapter 7, $\mathbf{E}$ and $\mathbf{B}$ were identified as complementary aspects of one organized flow.
 A null electromagnetic probe therefore does not carry one channel only.
 Its electric and magnetic sectors are equal aspects of the same transport.
 A one-channel treatment gives only the Newtonian half-value.
-The symmetric constitutive closure written below is used here as the macroscopic summary of that two-aspect response; appendix 215 states the sharper stress-based derivation target.
+The symmetric constitutive closure written below is used here as the macroscopic summary of that same-field two-aspect interaction; appendix 215 states the sharper stress-based derivation target.

 The constitutive summary used in this chapter is: